NHSDigital/rap-package-template/README.md

 │   │   create_publication.py
 │   │   params.py
 ```
-The [python package exercises](package_exercises.md) page list some steps you can follow to try adapting this package.
+The [R package exercises](package_exercises.md) page list some steps you can follow to try adapting this package.

 # Link to your publication [To be modified by the user]
 You should include a link to where your publication is published so people can easily see the outputs.
 Conversely, you should add a link in your publication to this repo's address on the public facing github.